 Mexico is a country with a constantly growing economy.
-After a slight decrease in annual GDP between 2014 and 2016, it has grown at an annual rate of between 2 and 3% each year from since.
+After a slight decrease in annual GDP between 2014 and 2016, it has grown at an annual rate of between 2 and 3% each year since.
+Additionally, there are many booming sectors in Mexico.
 This productive country has the second-largest economy in Latin America.

 The Mexican economy has certain strengths to claim: first, their proximity with the United States makes them privileged trade partners, especially in uncertain times of global trade conflicts.
 The country can rely on strong trade agreements, including the new USMCA agreement with the USA and Canada, but also OECD, the G20, and Pacific Alliance.

-We explore 5 growing sectors that currently pose significant commercial opportunities in the Mexico market.
+We explore 5 booming sectors in Mexico that currently pose significant commercial opportunities.
 Consider your investment options for entering the market and start your business in these lucrative areas.

-1. Booming Sector in Mexico – Financial technology (fintech)
+1. Booming Sectors in Mexico – Financial technology (fintech)

 Mexico is the second-largest market for fintech startups in Latin America, with an impressive yearly growth of 40%.
 Leader of Mexican startups market includes Linio, Sr.Pago and Corner Shop (Chile-Mexico).
 Between 2017 and 2022, Mexico’s fintech market is expected to double, reaching a value of US$68.2 billion.

 Latest figures found the Fintech sector in Mexico show the country houses 515 companies currently.
 There’s an estimated revenue volume of about MX$68.409 billion (approximately US$35.03 billion) connected to this development.
 The market is buoyant and contains strong potential.
 Today Mexico is the Latin American country considered to be the most dynamic and with the highest level of technological development.